VittorioC13/tmtbot/api/DATABASE_MIGRATION_README.md

 - Adds a `sector_changed_at` TIMESTAMP column to the User table
 - This column tracks when a basic user last changed their sector
-- Enables the weekly sector change restriction feature
+- Enables the weekly sector change restriction feature.

 ## Migration Methods